RohitKumar-200/DSA/Notes/Segment-tree/Segment_tree_for_the_sum.md

 ## Problem statement

+In this task, you need to write a regular segment tree for the sum.

 The first line contains two integers n and m, the size of the array and the number of operations.
 The next line contains n numbers ai, the initial state of the array.
 The following lines contain the description of the operations.
 The description of each operation is as follows: